scikit-build/scikit-build/docs/usage.rst

 For example, to  limit the number of parallel jobs to `3`, the following could be done::

-    python setup bdist_wheel -- -- -j3
+    python setup.py bdist_wheel -- -- -j3

-For complex projects where more granularity is required.
-It is also possible to limit the number of simultaneous link jobs, or compile jobs, or both.
+For complex projects where more granularity is required, it is also possible to limit the number of simultaneous link jobs, or compile jobs, or both.

 Indeed, starting with CMake 3.11, it is possible to configure the project with these